Xanzara/xanzara.com/docs/quicksheet.md

 Not much to say about this, 2pc still ok on AoE but will eventually fall out of use from item level.

 **Convergence of fates:** is better with [Incarnation](http://www.wowdb.com/spells/102543-incarnation-king-of-the-jungle) builds, so you should probably resim it vs your current trinkets if you still hold on to one.
-Keep in mind that the value is heavily dependant on fight length, if you don't get an extra use it is near useless - if you are simming, the default fight length is often
+Keep in mind that the value is heavily dependant on fight length, if you don't get an extra use it is near useless - if you are simming, the default fight length is often 5 minutes.

 ### Trinkets:
 Bloodmallet has compiled trinkets for a lot of classes.
 You can find his site [here](https://bloodmallet.github.io/index.html)